Home

 What do we do for entertainment?

+Deb's dad predicted we'd only last a year full-timing - he was sure we'd be bored to tears.
+Ten years in we've never lacked for interests.
 We think we are really easily entertained.
-Watch a nice sunset.
-Okay, it only lasts an hour?
-Sometimes we'll light a campfire and enjoy it for a couple hours.
+We like to watch a nice sunrise or sunset.
+Okay, it lasts less than an hour?
+Sometimes we'll light a campfire and enjoy it and sunset for a couple hours.
 We love to walk in neighborhoods, cities, trails and campgrounds.
-And we read a lot.
+We read a lot.
 We're enjoying more time to read now although it still is challenging keeping up with Time and other periodicals while reading our novels.
-You can see what we are reading
+Once or twice a month we might watch a movie or two or an episode of Lucille Ball or MASH or Andy Griffith (all DVD, very rarely broadcast TV.)

 We laughed at Hilary Clinton early in her 2008 primary campaign when she lamented how tough were the sacrifices of the campaign trail.
 She and Bill had only been out to the movies twice in the past year.
 Poor things!
 We might go to the movies once in one or two years.
 Granted, the big screen is special and more dramatic for movies.
-But we just don't care about going out to movies.
+But we just don't care about going out to movies unless to take our grandchildren.
 A few years ago we started collecting DVD movies at discount stores, anywhere we could find prices under $5 or $6.
 Our criteria is simple: Do we think we would want to watch the movie more than once?
 It may be years before we finish these, and then we'll simply start over watching them because we won't remember most of them anyway.

 Return to top

-May 2008 we tried to arrange to meet each other somewhere thirty miles from our base.
+Once we tried to arrange to meet each other somewhere thirty miles from our base.
 I used the cellphone to call Debbie at her parent's house and asked her to join me at DMV to help with a vehicle re-title issue.
 As soon as we hung up the DMV representative told me the title application was rejected.
 I tried to call and stop Debbie but couldn't get through.
 A friend with me said, "You could have paid for three months of service for an additional cell phone with the money she will waste driving here and back."

-He's right, but we are apart so infrequently this is a very rare occurrence.
+He's right, but we're apart so infrequently this is a pretty rare occurrence and not a concern.
 When we're apart we know where we are and when to expect the other.
-We like doing things together, whether or not it's necessary.
-We're both licensed amateur radio operators and have two handheld 2 meter radios and don't often use them to keep up with each other.
+We like doing things together whether or not it's necessary.
+We're both licensed amateur radio operators and have two handheld 2 meter radios.
+Still we don't often use them to keep up with each other.
 For now, we'll keep sharing a cell phone.
+As a ham radio friend recently commented, "We used to have one phone - it was mounted on the wall in the hallway of our house.
+We got by just fine."

 Return to top